BlueTree242/BanHammer/README.md

 public class YourMainClass extends JavaPlugin{
   public void onLoad() /*onLoad because it won't register if BanHammer is enabled (sometimes when server finishes starting but onLoad is recommended)*/{
     //other code
-    banhammerInstance.setBanPlugin(BanHammerImplementation, this); //"this" is your main class }
+    banhammerInstance.setPunishmentsPlugin(BanHammerImplementation, this); //"this" is your main class }
 }
 ```